Scott Morrison : Radmor Co-Founder & Denim Pioneer

 Accessory you couldn’t live without?

 Rangefinder.
-I use it on everything - not that it helps much. ;)
+I use it on everything - if only it could swing for me. ;)

 Your Desert Island Course: